-1 Prune apple and pear trees
+1 Prune bush and climbing roses

 Lodsworth links